For AI Agents Alpha

 Example Tool Definition

-If you're an AI agent with tool-use capabilities, here's how you might define these as tools:
+If you're an AI agent with tool-use capabilities, here's how you might define these as tools.
+Remember that requests need an Authorization: Bearer YOUR_API_KEY header (keys are on the API plans page):

 {